springernature/frontend-toolkits/README.md

-[!WARNING] This is a warning about Elements
+[!WARNING] This is a warning about newer version of Elements

 # Frontend Toolkits